Bitcoin-ABC/bitcoin-abc/doc/descriptors.md

  addresses.
 - `listunspent` outputs a specialized descriptor for the reported unspent outputs.
 - `createmultisig` and `addmultisigaddress` return descriptors as well (since v0.22.6)
+- `getaddressinfo` outputs a descriptor for solvable addresses (since v0.21.8).
+- `importmulti` takes as input descriptors to import into the wallet (since v0.21.8).
+- `generatetodescriptor` takes as input a descriptor and generates coins to it (`regtest` only, since v0.22.5).
+- `utxoupdatepsbt` takes as input descriptors to add information to the psbt (since v0.21.10).

 This document describes the language.
 For the specifics on usage, see the RPC documentation for the functions mentioned above.